myhorreum/myhorreum.github.io/projects/project-8.md

 <img class="ui image" src="../images/biospherecouncil.jpg">
                *The council*

 Aside from the scientific learning the actual experience was similar to [Survivor](https://en.wikipedia.org/wiki/Survivor_(American_TV_series)), a show I enjoyed watching growing up.
 Every so often we would have a council at night.
 Friendships and rivalries were developed between different groups of stewards.
 Physical labor was similar to the challenges on the show.
 I often thought that this is what the show would likely feel like if I was actually on the show.

-Also I want to mention that the snorkeling around Menjangan Island was one of the most stunning experiences I've ever had.
+Other things that stuck out to me were also how good the native boys were at chess.
+Also I really looked up to our guide No Nosurparno; his knowledge of the park was extensive and he would also craft beautifully functional bags out of trash.
+Lastly I want to mention that the snorkeling around Menjangan Island was one of the most stunning experiences I've ever had.

 Overall it was a great experience.